 Many of the children I teach in my computer coding classes are the same age that I was when I first started coding.
-Regardless of age, I aim to prepare my students for success and hopefully, a future career in the STE(A)M field.
+Regardless of age, I aim to prepare my students for success and, hopefully, a future career in the STE(A)M field.
 That’s why I teach children to code.
 And that’s why I will continue to do so.

 It’s been my honor to offer STEM classes for children through the following organizations and educational institutions: